guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 # Introduction

+# Behavioral procedure
+Behavior was conducted in the human testing space of the Carney lab (University of Rochester Medical Center, Rochester NY).
+The primary experimenters were Evie Feld and David Cameron.

 # Files and paths
-## Behavioral procedure
-Behavior was conducted in the human testing space of the Carney lab (URMC ???, University of Rochester, Rochester NY).
-The primary experimenters were Evie Feld and David Cameron.

 ## Behavioral data
 Behavioral data are stored in the `data` folder.
 Processed internal data is stored in `data/int_pro`.